 Having great content that that doesn’t show up in the search engine results is no help to your business.
 Optimizing your content amplifies its visibility and can drive more traffic to your website.
 But the search engines are smarter today.
 They no longer need exact match keywords in the content to figure out what it’s about.

 Content can be indexed for a keyword based on a topical match.
-Google cares more about how your content covers the topic.
+Google cares more about how your content covers the topic and how helpful your content is to the reader.
 This allows you to optimize your content using not only the focus keyword but also using its synonyms.

 Defining Your SEO Content Strategy

-A content strategy is the planning, creation and delivery of content targeted at what your customers want or need.
-Quality content demonstrates your expertise and how you can help them.
+A content strategy is the planning, creation and delivery of well-optimized content targeted at what your customers want or need.
 A content strategy helps you determine:

 - What content you will provide